GChristensen/dm-browser/README.md

 * Unicode-enabled fonts
 * A [GAE](http://appspot.com) account or Java 1.6+ [could be run on a GAE account (multiuser mode) or using the local GAE emulation (single user only)]

+#### Usage

+* The easiest way is to install the [Dark Matter Suite](https://sites.google.com/site/dmbrowser/) which includes a standalone Dark Matter server, Firefox browser and some useful addons and userscripts.

+* It's also possible to use an [App Engine](http://appspot.com) based or a standalone instance of Dark Matter with any browser through the its default crossbrowser web client.
+  You need to know how to build and install Clojure applications to GAE to do this.

+* The [Darkmatter]() firefox addon allows to add chan:// URL support to an existing Firefox instance (it could be used with a standalone or GAE-based Dark Matter instance).

 ## License